WillyIoBrok/CIVmasterLib/README.md

 general:

 - examples have been renamed and reworked in general.
-There are also new examples for the combination IC705 + ESP32 added
+There are also new examples for the combination IC705 + ESP32 added.
+- Most of the examples will NOT run on Arduino UNO, Nano etc. any more.
+The reason is lack of memory (2k is not very much ...).
+The biggest reason for the memory consumption of the examples is the bigger number of "Serial.print(...)" in the examples in order to improve the usability.
+The library itself is not using much more memory!
+Another reason for not working on those small processors is - of course - the missing Bluetooth functionality of the Atmel chips.

 - the Serial Monitor baudrate in the Examples has been changed from 19200Bd -> 115200Bd (faster output of the messages and less interference with the BT channel)